maxviazov/Spring-Frameworks-/Upgrading-to-Spring-Framework-5.x.md

 `@RequestParam` and `@RequestPart` enforce at least one element in a `MultipartFile` and Servlet `Part` collection/array when the argument is required (i.e. not explicitly marked as optional), consistent with individual `MultipartFile`/`Part` declarations, resolving the argument to `null` otherwise.

 Spring MVC no longer performs `.*` suffix pattern matching by default, and likewise path extensions are no longer used by default to interpret the requested content type (e.g. `/person.pdf`, `/person.xml`, etc).
 Please, see the ["Suffix Match"](https://docs.spring.io/spring/docs/current/spring-framework-reference/web.html#mvc-ann-requestmapping-suffix-pattern-match) section of the reference documentation.

+In case of JSON serialization errors while writing to the HTTP response, the JSON `HttpMessageConverter` will still flush to the response and clean up resources.
+If you were previously relying on the response not being written to, note that this was not an intended behavior and that we can't guarantee error handling for this case.
+See [gh-26246](https://github.com/spring-projects/spring-framework/issues/26246) for an example of that.

 ### Spring WebFlux